 It was possible, some years ago, for we Canadians to adhere to General von Hammerstein -Equord’s advice about appointing only the “best and brightest” to the staff because the staff was small … there were only a few real staff officers in a (relatively) few HQs and the staff college system, through both its competitive selection process and difficult curriculum, ensured that only the most able of the best and brightest got into the staff.
 I fear that a

 bloated morbidly obese C² superstructure has done real damage to the general staff.

 One principle of the old Canadian/current British staff system is that it rests on a principle of clarity and supremacy of command.

-The old Canadian system actually made good staff officers even better because they and to be right, all the time, when they were, on their commander’s behalf, controlling operations by directing the actions of subordinate formations and units.
+The old Canadian system actually made good staff officers even better because they had to be right, all the time, when they were, on their commander’s behalf, controlling operations by directing the actions of subordinate formations and units.
 It’s easy for a brigadier general in a division HQ to tell a colonel commanding one of the brigades what to do.
 It’s still easy when the ranks are reversed, as they should be, when the principle staff officer is smart and hard working and where he and his colleagues have earned the respect of the subordinates.
 The current Canadian system is in danger of rewarding weakness … which is never a military virtue.